skthomasjr/Numerics/README.md

 ```

 ##### Enumerate Int32 or Int64
-Provides "foreach" or "linq" enumeration without using "for" syntax.
+Provides "foreach" or "linq" style enumeration without using "for" syntax.
 ```c#
 foreach (var index in 1000.AsEnumerable())
 {